Code-Institute-Submissions/My-First-Milestone-Project-Happy-Whale/README.md

 Click on the copy icon at the end of the https:// link Open the terminal
-Navigate to the location where the repository is going to be stored With the repository URL enter the following $ git clone <and the URL>
-Press enter and the local repository was created
+Navigate to the location where the repository is going to be stored With the repository URL enter the following $ git clone https://zitabalint.github.io/My-First-Milestone-Project-Happy-Whale/ Press enter and the local repository was created

 ## Credits